 |Contact||Shanon Dickerson, Director of Study Abroad|

-Program participants will gain knowledge on the causes, measurement, and consequences of food insecurity in the world in addition to remedies proposed and actions taken to end hunger.
-Students will also learn about the issues, research, involvement of key international agencies and their differing roles, as well as US official roles in these efforts.
-By the conclusion of the program, participants will develop and express their own views on food security problems and policies.
+Gain knowledge on the causes, measurement and consequences of food insecurity in the world in addition to remedies proposed and actions taken to end hunger.
+Learn about Italy’s special role in addressing sustainability in the food system and developing solutions to the age-old problem of hunger.
+As you better understand the issues, research and involvement of key international agencies and their differing roles, you will be able to identify scalable remedies that can address hunger, malnutrition and related issues on poverty, food waste and climate smart agriculture.
+By the conclusion of the program, you will have not only developed, but will also be able to confidently articulate, your own views on food security problems and policies.

 Accommodation and Meals

 Students will be housed in hotels and rooms will be shared with 2-3 persons per room.
 All housing costs are included in the program fee.

 Selected group meals are included in the program fee; however some meals will be out-of-pocket expenses for students.
 A detailed itinerary will be provided that clearly indicates which meals will need to be purchased.
 Though the individual spending habits of each student will vary, please see the budget information below for an estimate of the average out-of-pocket meal expenses.